Kaidrick/DCS-F-14-Flight-Manual-zh-CN/docs/_sources/general.rst.txt

 This will result in either pulse doppler slaved or pulse slaved mode depending on previous radar mode.
 It is also possible to switch using the P STT and PD STT button on the DDD panel.

 The resulting submode entered is equivalent to an STT mode where the TCS is instead used to track the targets angle rather than the radar itself.
-The radar is still used to track range and rate, on the DDD the IROT lights instead of the ANT ROT, IROT relating to ir tracking which has been replaced by the TCS in the F-14B.
+The radar is still used to track range and rate, on the DDD the IROT lights instead of the ANT ROT, IROT relating to ir tracking which has been replaced by the TCS in the modelled F-14 versions.

 This mode can be used to guide missiles, active and cw modes if in pulse and in PD if in pulse doppler.
 If the SLAVE switch is set to INDEP from this mode the system reverts to true pulse STT or pulse doppler STT depending on current mode.